ChuongNg1996/rospy-tutorial-1/README.md

 ## Installation
 * Python.
 * ROS.
 * VS Code.
-Python Add-In and CoPilot Add-In is recommended.
+Python Add-In and CoPilot Add-In are recommended.

 ## Exercises
 1. Construct an Python program `exercise1.py` with a **variable x** (can be a constant or user-defined) that: